+Dr. Mahalia Hines shares words of wisdom for the next generation of leaders, reflects on the leader’s role in creating an organizational or team culture, and lifts up the importance of faith and friendship.
 This interview is the sixth in our series, Black & Bold: Perspectives on Leadership.
 For more about this series, click here.

 Dr. Mahalia Hines, President, Common Ground Foundation; Chicago Public Schools Board of Education